GuzlejM/Recipe-app/README.md

 Recipe app which consumes outside TheMealDB API and shows recipes to USER

-Build with Stack
+Build with
   - Vanilla JS
   - Tailwind CSS
   - Axios
-  -  Hosted by Vercel
+  - Hosted on Vercel